 This post and the photos within it may contain affiliate links.
 If you make a purchase through one or more of the links, I may receive a small commission at no extra cost to you.

 While Fall is when I’m thinking of upcoming Halloween and Holiday posts, it’s also when we celebrate two of my kids’ birthdays (the oldest and youngest both have birthdays in October).
 So mixed in with all of my holiday projects are thoughts of party themes, decorations, and of course DIY party crafts.
 While creating spring and summer parties are definitely easier because I LOVE bright colors and themes (hello, UNICORN PARTY and OUTDOOR PEACH PARTY), creating unique fall birthday parties are always fun.
 And, this year with the help of the new Martha Stewart Celebrations line and Cricut® Explore Air™ 2 Special Edition, Martha Stewart Machine Bundle available exclusively at Michaels, planning two fall birthday parties is especially fun and easy!
 My youngest is turning one (how is it possible my baby is one?!) and I’m in full first birthday party planning mode.
-Using the Martha Stewart Celebrations Blue Ombre collection and the NEW Martha Stewart Paints, I planned a cute little Dinosaur themed party for my son, and today I’m sharing the tutorial for DIY Dinosaur Party Favors using my Martha Stewart Cricut Explore Air 2!
+Using the Martha Stewart Celebrations Blue Ombre collection and the NEW Martha Stewart Paints, I planned a cute little Dinosaur themed party, and today I’m sharing the tutorial for DIY Dinosaur Party Favors using my Martha Stewart Cricut Explore Air 2!

 How to Make DIY Dinosaur Party Favors